markjacksonfishing/katacoda/secure/secure-image-scanning-policies-and-assignments/step04.md

-Registry credentials are required for Sysdig Secure to pull and analyze images from that registry.
+Sysdig Secure requires credentials in order to pull and analyze images from a registry.
 To see what registries that have been configured in the system, select `Image Scanning` > `Registry Credentials`.

 To create a new registry, click `Add Registry`.
 For the purposes of this training course we will add a preconfigured Docker Repository.
 With that in mind, use the following information to complete the form